yunhaixiang/yunhaimath/research.md

 - \\(\mathbb A^1\\)-enumerative geometry
 - Ramification theory of varieties and sheaves
 - Brauer groups and rational points of varieties
-- Quantum groups, tensor categories, and diagram algebras
+- Quantum groups, tensor categories, and diagrammatic algebras